komsit37/sublime-q/README.md

 * windows_x64
 * linux_x64

-### Not supported OS
+### Unsupported OS
-Support can be easily extended by adding proper numpy 1.8 build with python 3.3 (see https://github.com/komsit37/sublime-q/issues/12).
-Please send PR if you can build any of these:
+Support could be extended by adding the proper numpy 1.8 build with python 3.3 (see https://github.com/komsit37/sublime-q/issues/12).
+Please send a PR if you can build any of these:
 * osx_x32
 * windows_x32
 * linux_x32